 Long-distance swimming may not be a strength for ectomorphs due to lack of body fat, which is required for buoyancy, but they make for great speed swimmers.
 Ectomorphs also tend to have a high centre of gravity, making them less balanced and stable.

-This doesn’t mean you won’t be a great 100m runner or long-distance swimmer, just that you’re unlikely to make the Olympic team.
 Nonetheless, while body types are helpful, they’re not destiny.
 Remember Usain Bolt.
-The unlikeliest of sprinters.
-Impossibly tall and lanky, towering over the other mesomorphic sprinters.
+At the time, he was the unlikeliest of sprinters.
+Impossibly tall and lanky, towering over a field of mesomorphic sprinters.
 Still the world’s fastest man, his records haven’t been broken.
-So be you Usain Bolt or Eddie the Eagle – do what you love.
+So do what you love.

-Ectomorphs with a higher body fat percentage often want to lose fat and gain muscle (may be skinny fat), while ectomorphs with low fat and muscle want to gain weight – both fat and muscle (ectomorphs).
+Ectomorphs with a higher body fat percentage often want to lose fat and gain muscle, while ectomorphs with low fat and muscle tend to want to gain weight – both fat and muscle.

-When it comes to diet for ectomorphs, include nutrient and calorie dense foods for snacks and meals, such as nuts, sunflower seeds, dried fruits, and vegetables.
+When it comes to diet, ectomorphs who want to gain weight, should include nutrient and calorie dense foods for snacks and meals, such as nuts, sunflower seeds, dried fruits, and vegetables.
 Also, some ectomorphs may want to try a weight gain diet.

 If you are struggling to gain weight, it may be a good idea to visit your doctor to rule out any underlying medical conditions.
-People suffering with hyperthyroidism for example, experience weight loss, are unable to gain weight and tend to be hyperactive and fidgety.
+People suffering with hyperthyroidism for example, experience weight loss and are unable to gain weight.